 Luisa Rollenhagen is a journalist and investor who writes about financial planning for Wealthsimple.
 She is a past winner of the David James Burrell Prize for journalistic achievement and her work has been published in GQ Magazine and BuzzFeed.
 Luisa earned her M.A. in Journalism at New York University and is now based in Berlin, Germany.

-This is essentially the goal of income splitting: To reduce a household’s overall tax bracket by having the higher-earning spouse transfer a part of their income to the lower-earning spouse so that they end up with a pretty similar income level, at least for tax purposes.
+Income splitting in Canada is the practice of having the higher-earning spouse in a married couple transfer a part of their income to the lower-earning spouse so that they end up with similar income levels for tax purposes.
 This can reduce the tax on the split income.
-You’re allowed to split up to 50% of your income with your spouse or common-law partner.
+You’re allowed to split eligible pension income up to 50% with your spouse or common-law partner.

-If Isabella makes $300,000 but Osman only makes $70,000 while they’re both in their late 30s, then Isabella will be able to save more, simply because she has more income to put aside.
-But instead of placing it all into her RRSP, she could put part of it in a spousal RRSP so that the two spouses’ RRSPs will be even by the time Isabella and Osman retire, their RRSPs would be pretty even and they’d have fairly level sources of income during retirement from which they could draw.
-If they simply drew income from one large RRSP, their tax burden would be higher than if they withdrew from two smaller ones.
+Here’s an example: If Isabella makes $300,000 but Osman makes $70,000 while they’re both in their late 30s, then Isabella will be able to save more because she has more income to put aside.
+But instead of placing it all into her RRSP, she could put part of it in a spousal RRSP so that the two spouses’ RRSPs will be even by the time Isabella and Osman retire.
+If they were to draw income from one large RRSP, their tax burden would be higher than if they withdrew from two smaller ones.

 Advantages of income splitting

-While income splitting is beneficial for all couples who have disparate income levels, it’s particularly beneficial for high-income earners who would otherwise be in much higher tax brackets.
+While pension income splitting is beneficial for all couples who have disparate income levels, it’s particularly beneficial for high-income earners who would otherwise be in much higher tax brackets.
 This is particularly relevant when retirement comes along.
 Although you might not be working, you will likely be receiving income from sources such as your investment accounts.
 If you have a large income from your accounts, you’ll be in a high tax bracket.
 Income splitting can bring your tax obligation down in this scenario.

 Types of income eligible for income splitting

-Not every type of income—or every type of taxpayer—is eligible for income spending.
+Not every type of income—or every type of taxpayer—is eligible for income splitting.

-To be eligible to do this maneuver, both of you also have to reside in Canada, and live together during the tax year for which you’re reporting the income split.
+To be eligible to do this maneuver, both of you also have to reside in Canada and live together during the tax year for which you’re reporting the income split.
 There are certain exceptions that apply when one of the partners lives abroad or is separated for medical, educational, or business purposes, but for the most part you have to be living together in Canada.
-So if Isabella and Osman were currently separated and living apart at the end of the tax year, they wouldn’t be able to split their income.
+So, if Isabella and Osman were currently separated and living apart at the end of the tax year, they wouldn’t be able to split their income.

 It’s also important to keep in mind that only certain types of income are eligible for income splitting.
 Eligible types of income are: Any income derived from a Registered Retirement Income Fund (RRIF) or from a Registered Retirement Savings Plan (RRSP), as well as life annuity income.
 The exception to that is amounts from a RRIF included on line 11500 and transferred to an RRSP, another RRIF or an annuity.
-Government benefits such as Old Age Security (OAS) payments, income derived from the Canada Pension Plan (CPP) or the Quebec Pension Plan are not eligible for income splitting.
+Government benefits such as Old Age Security (OAS) payments, and income derived from the Canada Pension Plan (CPP) or the Quebec Pension Plan are not eligible for income splitting.
 Income derived from a United States individual retirement account (IRA) is also not eligible.

 How income splitting works

-Income splitting is an electable action that you opt-in on every year when you file your taxes.
-Both you and your spouse or partner would have to complete and file the Canada Revenue Agency’s form T1032, Joint Election to Split Pension Income.
+Income splitting is an electable action that you opt-in to every year when you file your taxes.
+To do so, both you and your spouse or partner have to complete and file the Canada Revenue Agency’s form T1032, Joint Election to Split Pension Income.